Life is hard, right? So today I’m sharing 10 Bible Verses to Calm Your Nerves when your anxiety is more than you can handle.

 This helps me find renewal in God’s promise that He has it all under control.
 It allows me to take a breath and remember that most of the time, my fears are unfounded.

-It keeps me grounded in God’s truth rather than allow myself to spiral out of control in my feelings (a.k.a.
+It keeps me grounded in God’s truth rather than allowing myself to spiral out of control in my feelings (a.k.a.
 Satan’s lies).
 Because though it’s taken me a while to learn, I now know that feelings are not facts.

 Feelings are not facts.
 Abby Rike-Rockenbaugh